cse110-fa21-group28/meal-buddy/README.md

 ## Workplace:

 - Everything we need to do is in the [public](https://github.com/cse110-fa21-group28/meal-prep-app/tree/main/public) directory, the rest is the configuration files.
-Please look over [index.html](https://github.com/cse110-fa21-group28/meal-prep-app/blob/main/public/index.html), this is the main file of this project.
+Please look over [index.html](https://github.com/cse110-fa21-group28/meal-prep-app/blob/main/public/index.html), this is the starting point of this project.
 And make sure to put your work in correct directories:
   + [/frontend](https://github.com/cse110-fa21-group28/meal-prep-app/tree/main/public/frontend)
   + [/backend](https://github.com/cse110-fa21-group28/meal-prep-app/tree/main/public/backend)